 Alicia Batailles serves as the Assistant Director of Florida State University’s Center for Undergraduate Research and Academic Engagement.
 She earned a BS in Biological Science from Florida State University and an MS in Marine and Atmospheric Sciences from Stony Brook University.
 Her research has taken her around the country investigating marine disease in Apalachicola Bay and the Atlantic Ocean as well as Reef Fish Ecology off the coast of Florida.
 Alicia is passionate about helping other students experience the excitement of participating in undergraduate research.

-Danielle Krusemark serves as an assistant of the Florida State University's Center for Undergraduate Research and Academic Engagement.
+Danielle Krusemark serves as a Graduate Assistant of the Florida State University's Center for Undergraduate Research and Academic Engagement.
 She assists with the FSU FGLSAMP, a program to encourage diverse undergraduates to seek graduate degrees in STEM.
 Danielle earned her BS in Psychology at the University of North Florida.
 Currently, she is a doctoral student in the Social Psychology program.
 Her research interests include prejudice and racial identity.